honeycombio/examples/README.md

 # Honeycomb Instrumentation Examples

 The full power of Honeycomb is unlocked by proper instrumentation, especially at the code level.
-The examples in this repository are intended to help guide you along the way to unlocking this power for yourself by understand how instrumentation is meant to be done.
+The examples in this repository will help guide you along the way to unlocking this power for yourself by showing you how instrumentation is meant to be done.

 Most of the top level directories in this repository correspond to an example